Infertility books are a key player in the journey to parenthood when the journey becomes complicated, confusing and difficult.

 The Sperm Meets Egg Plan is another book aimed at solving basic problems becoming pregnant.
 By using this book you may discover you are not actually infertile, but possibly just misinformed (or uninformed).

 This book will help the reader create a “baby making schedule” of sorts, demystify ovulation test strips and give great tips to increase fertile cervical fluid.
+This is a quick read, and free to read on a Kindle or the free Kindle app.
+Check it out!

 After an Infertility Diagnosis